 We expect our subcontractors and suppliers to meet with the principles set out in this statement.
 To satisfy this commitment our terms of subcontract have:

-Some of the measures used during the coronavirus pandemic have now been adopted as standard practice for the Company – for instance we now use cleaners during the normal working day as opposed to ‘after hours’ working.
-We find that the premises – both fixed and site office – are cleaner and make for a better working environment.
+Some of the measures used during the coronavirus pandemic have now been adopted as standard practice for the Company.
+For example, we now use cleaners during the normal working day as opposed to ‘after hours’ working.
+We find that the premises, both fixed and site office, are cleaner and make for a better working environment.

 Governance

-This statement was approved by the RJ McLeod Board of Directors on 11 April 2024 and is available on TISCreport.org and modern-slavery-statement-registry.service.gov.uk
+This statement was approved by the RJ McLeod Board of Directors on 10th April 2025 and is available on https://tiscreport.org/ and https://modern-slavery-statement-registry.service.gov.uk/.